pauladarias/My_Portfolio/week1.md

 ## What I've learnt this week

-* Each afternoon I worked through the Boris Bike Challenge for 3 hours with different paired partners, and follow best practices to maintain collaborative repos.
+* Each afternoon I worked through the Boris Bike Challenge for 3 hours with different paired partners, and followed best practices to maintain collaborative repos.

 Wednesday 15th April